-A. VAN- A Landscape by Adrian Vandervelde; very fine.
+A Landscape by Adrian Vandervelde; very fine.

-A View of a church by Vander Heyden, his best; two black friars going up steps.
-Notwithstanding this picture is finished as usual very minutely, he has not forgot to preserve, at the same time, a great breadth of light.
-His pictures have very much the effect of nature, seen in a camera obscura.
+Vander Heyden, his best; two black friars going

+up steps.
+Notwithstanding this picture

+is finished as usual very minutely, he

+has not forgot to preserve at the same

+time a great breadth of light.
+His

+pictures have very much the effect of

+nature, seen in a camera obscura.